AlfredoSoto1/Particle-Simulator-Project/README.md

 <p>+ An indicator will also appear for when you are replaying.</p>

 <b>bonus explanation</b>
-<p>+ All key actions have a corresponding button in the screen with an indicator of the current state of the button and its action.</p>
-<p>+ You can enable the <code>"drag magnifier"</code> by clicking the button <code>"select: enable"</code>.
-This will disable the select mode of the magnifier.
-If you left click inside the area of the rectangle, you can drag it anywhere inside the screen.</p>
+<p>+ You can enable the <code>"drag magnifier"</code> by pressing <code>"l"</code> to activate the movement of the magnifier box.If you left click inside the area of the rectangle, you can drag it anywhere inside the screen.</p>
-<p>+ You can replay saved replays by clicking <code>"playlist: 1"</code>.
-You would have to press <code>"save record"</code> in order to use this button after you record they keys from phase 3.
-Every time you press <code>"playList: 1"</code>, it will move to the next replay cycling again when you reach end of playlist.</p>

 by:
-Alfredo D. Soto Velez
-glorian :)
+Partner A: Alfredo D. Soto Vélez Institutional Email: alfredo.soto2@upr.edu Partner B: Glorián M. Serrano Ortiz Institutional Email: glorian.serrano1@upr.edu